 |Channel 5: 27.015 MHz||Channel 13: 27.115 MHz||Channel 21: 27.215 MHz||Channel 29: 27.295 MHz||Channel 37: 27.375 MHz|

 |Channel 6: 27.025 MHz||Channel 14: 27.125 MHz||Channel 22: 27.225 MHz||Channel 30: 27.305 MHz||Channel 38: 27.385 MHz|

 |Channel 7: 27.035 MHz||Channel 15: 27.135 MHz||Channel 23: 27.255 MHz||Channel 31: 27.315 MHz||Channel 39: 27.395 MHz|

 |Channel 8: 27.055 MHz||Channel 16: 27.155 MHz||Channel 24: 27.235 MHz||Channel 32: 27.325 MHz||Channel 40: 27.405 MHz|

 The range of your CB radio can be increased, even though it is designed for more local and short range communications, if the signal is bounced off of the ionosphere.
 This will send, or skip, a message thousands of miles.
 As a result of this, sometimes you may send or receive a transmission across the entire world even if it’s not intentional.

 Finally, remember that because you are sharing forty channels with other people, you should use good etiquette.
 Never talk with another station for more than five minutes at a time and always wait at least another minute before you begin another conversation.
 This kind of etiquette ensures the smooth and open-handed communication between people.

-STEP BY STEP PROCESS ON HOW TO SET AND USE A CB RADIO:
+STEP BY STEP HOW TO SET UP AND USE IT

 CB radios are incredibly straightforward to use and you should be able to get yours going in just a matter of minutes once you understand the process: